House Sparrow a Prolific Backyard Bird

 Sparrow Diet and Habitat

-Sparrows eat grains, seeds, insects, nectar.
+Sparrows eat grains, seeds, moths, insects, and nectar.
 They are also fond of pieces of bread.

-Looking to attract sparrows to your bird feeder?
+Looking to attract them to your bird feeder?
 It’s a cinch, as they like millet, which is common in birdseed mixtures.
 See Bird Seed Feeding Chart.

-Sparrows live in a wide range of areas, including fields, open lands, urban and suburban areas.
+Sparrows live in a wide range of areas, including fields, open lands, urban, and suburban areas.
 They avoid woods and desert regions.
+Your backyard is the perfect place for them.

 More on Birds